My Significance Sense Is Tingling

 - The Mobile Suit Gundam series has Newtypes who do this with special senses. it's mainly the main characters and main villains who do it though.

 - In Gundam SEED, during one of the last episodes, Kira inexplicably senses Rau Le Creuset is attempting to destroy the Archangel and heads off to save his friends.
-Strangely enough, Kira had not demonstrated such an ability before.
+Muu and Rau had used this ability to sense each other multiple times throughout the series, but Kira had not demonstrated such an ability before.
+The ability is never really given an explanation.
+Although, in the case of Muu and Rau, it may be due to the fact that they're related.

 - In Fullmetal Alchemist, it seems that Hohenheim (as well as all of the Xingese characters who can feel chi) are able to feel shifts in alchemy around Father, much like a "disturbance in the Force". like when he temporarily turns off all the alchemy in central